sokoide/advent-of-calm-2025/go/README.md

 ### 1. Enforced Consistency through Single Source of Truth (SSoT)

-Manual JSONs often suffer from drift between top-level fields and metadata.
-The Go DSL enforces integrity at the code level.

-For example, the `WithOwner` option automatically synchronizes the top-level `owner` field and `metadata["owner"]`.
-This ensures high-quality models and leads to diffs that fix previously inconsistent entries:
+Manual JSONs often duplicate ownership across top-level fields and metadata, which makes drift easy.
+This DSL keeps `owner` as a single source of truth at the node level and avoids duplicating it in metadata.
+If a downstream tool requires `metadata["owner"]`, add it explicitly via `WithMeta` for that node.

+The reference JSON in this repository (`architectures/ecommerce-platform.json`) is kept in sync with the Go DSL output to maintain this standard.

+For example, if you choose to add `metadata["owner"]` for compatibility, the JSON diff looks like:

 ```diff
      {